dOrgTech/docs/handbook/lifecycle/deactivation.md

 * Loses all accumulated Rep while deactivated
 * Can reactivate and regain former Rep at any time by passing a proposal

-### Rep Slashing
+### Exceptional Circumstances

-In exceptional circumstances, the DAO may pass a proposal to deactivate an builder if they...
+In certain cases, the DAO may pass a proposal to deactivate an builder if they...

 * Request to be removed
 * Violate any legal agreements or [dOrg's Code of Ethics](../governance/code-of-ethics.md)